-- i) Mine Discharge of Murlidih 20/21 (MW13) - A sampling point is fixed to assess the effluent quality of Mine discharge.
-This location is selected to monitor effluent discharge in to Kari jore. - ii) Ground Water quality at Murlidih 20/21 (GW13) - iii) Surface Water quality at U/S of Damodar River (SW29) - iv) Surface Water quality at D/S of Damodar River (SW30)
+i) Mine Discharge of Murlidih 20/21 (MW13)

+A sampling point is fixed to assess the effluent quality of Mine discharge.
+This location is selected to monitor effluent discharge in to Jamunia.

 Water samples were collected as per standard practice.
-The effluent samples were collected and analyzed for four parameters on fortnightly basis.
-The ground and Surface water samples were collected & thereafter the samples were preserved and analyzed for 25 and 17 parameters respectively, on quarterly basis at the Environmental Laboratory at CMPDI (HQ), Ranchi.
+The effluent samples were collected and analyzed for four parameters on fortnightly basis at the Environmental Laboratory of CMPDI RI-II, Dhanbad.